TwilioQuest/twilioquest-base/levels/challenge-questions/objectives/check-for-palindrome/description.md

 </ul>
 </div>

-It looks like this part of the forge is responsible for generating power and distributing to the rest of the system.
-This particular terminal ensures the forge has a constant flow of pur palindromic power by stabilizing all signals that pass through the system.
+It looks like this part of the forge is responsible for generating power and distributing it to the rest of the system.
+This particular terminal ensures the forge has a constant flow of pure palindromic power by stabilizing all signals that pass through the system.

 Create a function `isPalindrome` that accepts a string.
 This function should return a boolean (true/false) based on whether or not the string is spelled the same forwards and backwards.
 There are a couple of ways you should modify the input string.